Fredak24/DataScience/Homework_1.md

 ##### f.
 If you had to invest in one grade only, which loans would you invest in and why?

-Perhaps grade B because there are a pretty common to find amongst all loans, it returns better results than grade A for Method 1 results and Method 3 (3%) results, and even when looking at the pessimistic results, it only slightly performs worse than Grade A. Also it doesn't average a negative return for pessimistic results which means it is a safer investment.
+Perhaps grade B because they are a pretty common to find amongst all loans, it returns better results than grade A for Method 1 results and Method 3 (3%) results, and even when looking at the pessimistic results, it only slightly performs worse than Grade A. Also it doesn't average a negative return for pessimistic results which means it is a safer investment.